guerilla7/a2a-agents-secure-verfication-poc/README.md

 3. Establishing a set of security rules and properties derived from research (including OWASP Top 10 for LLMs and A2A security principles).
 4. A "verifier" component will then run simulated communication scenarios and apply these rules to identify potential security policy violations or vulnerabilities.

-It's important to note that this PoC will not be a full-fledged formal verification tool using mathematical provers (which is a highly complex domain requiring specialized software).
-Instead, it will demonstrate the structure and type of checks one would consider in such a verification process, tailored to LLM agent interactions over an A2A-like protocol.
+This PoC will not be a full-fledged formal verification tool using mathematical provers (which is a highly complex domain requiring specialized software).
+Instead, it will demonstrate the structure and type of checks one would consider in such a verification process, tailored to LLM agent interactions over the A2A protocol.

 ## Key Components: